Froggi22/Rat-God/README.md

 ## About

-Rat God is an open source Discord bot that will help you in the game Escape From Tarkov!
+Rat God is an Open Source Discord bot project that will help you in the game Escape From Tarkov, and is covered by the [GNU General Public License version 2](LICENSE)!
 It obtains information from the Official Escape from Tarkov Wiki, and delivering it to the user with a slash command request.
 This bot benefits the user due to it being a fast lookup for ammunition and maps details, and most likely faster than looking it up on said Wiki!

 This project is constantly being worked and improved upon by a few number of people as a hobby.
 So please show your support in the Discord Support Server!